 Things to Know

-While we went with the goal of buying for many of our projects, we weren’t quite sure what we’d find or how much we’d be buying, but knew we’d most likely be coming home with LOTS of goodies!
+While we went with the goal of buying for many of our projects, we weren’t quite sure what we’d find or how much we’d be buying.
+We knew we’d most likely be coming home with LOTS of goodies!
 With that, trying to game plan for the shipping & freight portion of an unknown buying trip started out as a bit of a mystery since we didn’t want to rent a U-Haul and haul things home ourselves for this first time, and didn’t want to ship things individually and worry about boxing things up on our own.

 For us, this was a more cost effective option and allowed us to keep our options open to buy (and ship) as much or little as we wanted.